 Is the team merely seeing Scrum as a methodology?
 Or is the team using Scrum as a framework for creativity, discovery and collaboration?
 Maybe the Daily Scrum event is only seen as an obligation, a meeting with a reporting purpose?
 Maybe the team feels pressured to make sure all their micro-tasks are logged, and they use the Daily Scrum to cover themselves against possible blame.
 It doesn’t help much when the three questions are merely formally answered, if the people involved don’t actually talk to each other.
 It doesn’t help much if no information is revealed that helps the team optimize its shared work plan for the next 24 hours against the Sprint Goal.
 The event turns into a missed opportunity to gain insight in the real situation, to inspect it and to adapt to it.

 The goal of the Daily Scrum is to share information, and to re-plan the Development Team’s collective work so that they progress in the best possible way towards the Sprint Goal.
-That should be the background from which the three questions are addressed, not to blindly answer them from a ‘best practice’ viewpoint.
+That should be the background from which the Daily Scrum runs, not to blindly answer 3 questions from a ‘best practice’ stance.